-- 46.1 A College Postgraduate Committee may, review a decision if significant information relevant to that decision, which was unavailable at the time the decision was made, comes to light or if any error having a material bearing on that decision or an error in the written certification of that decision has been made. - 46.2 If the Committee is satisfied that there are grounds for changing its decision it will report its recommendation to Student Administration, who will either report the recommendation to the Senatus or exceptionally refer it to the Curriculum and Student Progression Committee for decision. - 46.3 Where an error is discovered in the assessment or marking of any examination or any component of an assessment or in the calculation, recording or notification of the result of any assessment or any component thereof or in the classification or result of any degree or in any process connected with any of these matters, the University shall forthwith correct that error and amend its records to show the correct result or classification and whether or not the result or classification has been published or otherwise notified to the student.
+- 47.1 A College Postgraduate Committee may, review a decision if significant information relevant to that decision, which was unavailable at the time the decision was made, comes to light or if any error having a material bearing on that decision or an error in the written certification of that decision has been made. - 47.2 If the Committee is satisfied that there are grounds for changing its decision it will report its decision to Student Systems. - 47.3 Where an error is discovered in the assessment or marking of any examination or any component of an assessment or in the calculation, recording or notification of the result of any assessment or any component thereof or in the classification or result of any degree or in any process connected with any of these matters, the University shall forthwith correct that error and amend its records to show the correct result or classification and whether or not the result or classification has been published or otherwise notified to the student.
 The University shall notify the student of the corrected result or classification as soon as practicable and shall also correct any reference or statement which may have been provided by the University whether to the student or to a third party.
 Having been notified of the corrected result or classification the student shall return to the University any documentation which may have been issued to the student notifying the original result or classification which has been corrected.
-The student shall have no claim against the University for any loss or damage which may have been incurred by the student as a result of any error which may have been made. - 46.4 In proved cases of substantial and significant copying, plagiarism or other fraud, the Senatus has the power to reduce the classification of, or to revoke, any degree it has already awarded, and to require the degree, diploma or certificate scroll to be returned. - 46.5 Any member of Senatus may request Senatus to refer for investigation any matter concerning assessment.
+The student shall have no claim against the University for any loss or damage which may have been incurred by the student as a result of any error which may have been made. - 47.4 In proved cases of substantial and significant copying, plagiarism or other fraud, the Senatus has the power to reduce the classification of, or to revoke, any degree it has already awarded, and to require the degree, diploma or certificate scroll to be returned. - 47.5 Any member of Senatus may request Senatus to refer for investigation any matter concerning assessment.

-Regulation 47 Convener's Action
+Regulation 48 Convener's Action